Don Davis (North Carolina politician): First term (2023–2025)

-Davis was sworn into office on January 7, 2023, as the U.S. representative for North Carolina's 1st congressional district.
-During the 118th Congress, he was appointed to the Armed Services and Agriculture committees.
-In August, Davis introduced with Republican Representative Marcus Molinaro the bipartisan Flooding Prevention, Assessment, and Restoration Act to improve rural access to federal flood mitigation programs and reduce the financial costs to communities facing flood risks.
+Davis was sworn into the 118th Congress on January 7, 2023, as the U.S. representative for North Carolina's 1st congressional district.
+During his first term, he was appointed to the Armed Services and Agriculture committees, representing a largely rural district in northeastern North Carolina with many farmers and military veterans.

-In October 2023, Davis voted to provide Israel with support following the Hamas-led attack on Israel.
-He was among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Gaza war.
-In March 2024, Davis, Representative August Pfluger, and a news reporter wrote an opinion piece in the Washington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.
+In August 2023, he introduced with Republican Representative Marcus Molinaro, the bipartisan Flooding Prevention, Assessment, and Restoration Act to improve rural access to federal flood mitigation programs and the related costs.
+Later in the year, Davis voted to provide Israel with support following the October 7 attacks, and joined other House Democrats in censuring Representative Rashida Tlaib for her comments on the Gaza war.
+The following year, he co-authored an opinion piece in the Washington Examiner with Republican Representative August Pfluger, and a reporter, which criticized the push by some members of Congress to condition U.S. aid to Israel.

-In 2024, Davis invited 109-year-old Cassie Smith from Battleboro, North Carolina, to attend the State of the Union address.
-That same year, he was the sole Democratic co-sponsor of a Republican-led bill by Representatives Greg Murphy and Brett Guthrie that would limit Medicare's ability to negotiate drug prices.
-As a member of the Armed Services Committee, Davis also helped secure a provision in the 2025 National Defense Authorization Act that prevented the loss of 520 jobs at Seymour Johnson Air Force Base, avoided the retirement of the base's F-15E aircraft, and included pay raises for service members.
+In 2024, Davis invited 109-year-old Cassie Smith from Battleboro to attend the State of the Union address.
+The following month, he was the sole Democratic co-sponsor of a Republican-led bill by representatives Greg Murphy and Brett Guthrie that would limit Medicare's ability to negotiate drug prices.
+At the end of the year, he voted for the 2025 National Defense Authorization Act, which authorized $895 billion in military spending and included provisions that prevented the elimination of 520 jobs at Seymour Johnson Air Force Base and delayed retirement of its F-15E aircraft.